 Instructions

 • Preheat the oven to 350ºF.
-Spray a full size cookie sheet (26x18-inch) with nonstick cooking spray. (or half the recipe and use a half size cookie sheet (18x13-inch))
+Spray a full size cookie sheet (26×18-inch) with nonstick cooking spray. (or half the recipe and use a half size cookie sheet (18×13-inch))

-• In a large bowl, cream together the butter and sugar until smooth.
-Mix in eggs and vanilla.
-Add the dry ingredients and mix until combined.
+• In a large bowl, cream together the 1 cup butter and 1 1/3 cup granulated sugar until smooth.
+Mix in 2 large eggs and 2 teaspoons vanilla extract.
+Add the 3 cups flour, 2 teaspoons cream of tartar, 1 teaspoon baking soda and 1/2 teaspoon salt; mix until combined.

 • Drop the dough onto the cookie sheet, spreading it out and using your fingers to press it down flat.
 Using a rubber spatula, push dough away from the outer inch of the pan.
 (This allows the giant cookie to have room to spread as it cooks.)
 Refer to the picture for visual.

-• Beat the cream cheese and butter together with an electric mixer until smooth.
-Add the vanilla and mix again.
+• Beat the 8 ounces cream cheese and 4 tablespoons butter together with an electric mixer until smooth.
+Add the 1 teaspoon vanilla extract (or either 1 tsp almond extract or 1 tsp lemon extract) and mix again.

-• Gradually add the powdered sugar and mix until you have reached your desired consistency.
+• Gradually add the 1 1/4 cups powdered sugar and mix until you have reached your desired consistency.
 (If you would like it thicker, add more powdered sugar.
 If you prefer it thinner, add a teaspoon at a time of milk.)

 • Prep fruit by washing and drying it and then, depending on the fruit you're using, you'll need to slice, halve or quarter it.